Todolivo I-15P

 Registration and Patents

 An application for registration of the Todolivo I-15P variety has already been filed with the Spanish Plant Variety Office (OEVV), the Community Plant Variety Office (CPVO), as well as with Plant Variety Offices in Egypt, Georgia, Turkey, Tunisia, Azerbaijan and Morocco.
-It has also been granted a patent in the USA (Plant Patent).
+It has also been granted a patent in the USA (Plant Patent), Spain, Europe and Georgia.

 Origin